lisasiliu/FiresideScienceChat/README.md

 To help relieve the stress of being confined at home for nearly a month, volunteers from IEEE Region 2 and Ohio University and others offered a series of online "Fireside Science Chats" to middle and high school students in locked-down Chinese cities.

+### The Latest update
+Working with IEEE Region 2 WIE (Women In Engineering), we bring Fireside Science Chats in English to girls and boys in America who are under "Stay Safe at Home" orders.

-### Announcement!
+### Past Announcement

 We originally started this series because we wanted to provide interesting talks on new topics for the students who were affected by the lockdown in Wuhan and were staying at home.
 Now that the lockdown has been lifted, we will no longer be hosting weekly chats in Chinese.

-## Past Presentations (Collaborations, English)
+## Past Presentations (English)

 ### Fireside Science Chats with IEEE WIE